MiczFlor/podjob/README.md

 Requires id3v2 : http://sourceforge.net/projects/id3v2/

 Run the podjob script in your cronjob.
-I have it set like this:
+I have it set like this (checking every hour for new files):

 01 * * * * /home/micz/podjob/podjob
-(checking every hour for new files)